 Graphics Department Curriculum Intent

-In Graphic Communication, the curriculum aims to inspire students to become well rounded and passionate designers with both a love of the subject and a passion and engagement for learning about the wider world around them.
+The overriding ambition of the Graphics curriculum is to support the school vision of enabling every child to achieve more than they think they are capable of achieving – not just academically but through creative communication and cultural capital.
+In Graphic Communication, the curriculum aims to inspire students to become well-rounded and passionate designers with both a love of the subject and a passion and engagement for learning about the wider world around them.

 - To encourage and nurture an interest in the Creative Industries

 - To enable students to become hardworking, independent learners who are highly motivated to achieve their full potential.